thecloudgarage/eks-anywhere/gitops/argocd/blog-end-to-end.md

 kubectl get ingress -n sock-shop kubectl get secret -n sock-shop
 ```
+* Create argocd application for the Gitlab repo and name it as the cluster name, e.g. odyssey
+* As soon as the application is created, argocd will initate the sync based on the committed cluster's YAML in gitlab
+* As a result, we can observe that ArgoCD has invoked the baseline sync
+* No changes will be executed as the cluster's YAML file in gitlab and the current state are in full sync

 ### SCENARIO-1 Sockshop scaling using ArgoCD
 * Let's invoke ArgoCD based change management for the sockshop application
 * We will first change the manifest file to increase the front-end replicas from existing 1 to 5